How to configure PuTTY SSH to transfer files to clusters from Windows#

 Download PuTTY#

-Download from the author's website the *-installer.msi
+Download from the author's website the *-installer.msi and execute

 it to install the necessary binaries.